Uncertainty-Aware Image Classification In Biomedical Imaging Using Spectral-normalized Neural Gaussian Processes: Results

 Tab.\ref{tab:results_acevedo} summarizes the OOD detection performance of all methods trained on the Acevedo dataset.
 SNGP achieved near-perfect OOD-AUROC across all external OOD datasets (0.97–1.00), while maintaining competitive in-distribution performance (Tab.\ref{tab:acevedo_indist}), indicating that improved uncertainty estimation does not come at the cost of classification accuracy.

 Tab.\ref{tab:results_wong} presents the OOD detection results for models trained on the Wong dataset.
 Notably, performance on the Tang dataset was below 0.5 AUROC (worse than random), likely because the task in Tang is similar to Wong (FID 56.5) and shares the same class labels.
 Since both datasets represent amyloid plaques, distinguishing them as OOD is inherently challenging.
-To quantify dataset similarity, we report the Fréchet Inception Distance (FID), where lower values have greater semantic similarity.
-OOD metrics are computed using 1K ID and OOD samples, averaged over 10 random seeds.
+To quantify dataset similarity, we report the Fréchet Inception Distance (FID), where lower values indicate greater semantic similarity. \JJN{Several OOD comparisons are cross-task (e.g., WBC vs. colon vs. cardiac), representing coarse distribution shifts.
+OOD metrics in Tab.~\ref{tab:results_acevedo} \& \ref{tab:results_wong} use 1K ID/OOD samples per dataset, averaged over 10 seeds.}

-Fig.\ref{fig:entropy} shows the entropy distributions of the predicted class probabilities across datasets.
-For the Deterministic and MC Dropout models, OOD samples exhibit low entropy, indicating overconfident predictions despite being far from the training distribution.
-In contrast, SNGP yields high-entropy predictions on OOD samples, reflecting appropriately elevated uncertainty and contributing to its OOD detection.